OsaidAlhomedy/OsaidAlhomedy/README.md

 - :seedling: Code Fellows Advanced Software Development Intensive Program Graduate.
 - :computer: Most used combination of lines of code `git add ; git commit ; git push`.
 - 🤓 Currently working as a Teacher Assistant at ASAC
-- 🤔 Looking for an internship or an entry level job opportunity
+- 🤔 Looking for an entry level job opportunity
 - 🕹 Hit me up if you are up for an Apex Legends match
 - :speech_balloon: Ask me anything.